IuliiaKonovalova/school_app/README.md

   ![Delete Student Page.](documentation/features/delete_student_page/delete_student_page.png)

- It has a title "Delete Student's data" and a warning message with the name of the student.
+ It has the title "Delete Student's data" and a warning message with the name of the student.

   ![Delete Student Page.
 Warning Message](documentation/features/delete_student_page/delete_student_warning.png)